pyrsmk/Sheethub/README.markdown

 License
 -------

-Sheethub is published under the MIT (Expat) license.
+Sheethub is published under the MIT license (Expat version).